You are logged in as

 In addition, St Andrew’s College also offers Chess, Debating, Future Problem Solving, and a writing masterclass as co-curricular activities for students who are academically gifted and talented.

 From Year 11, there are opportunities to continue with Philosophy, the Australasian Brain Bee Competition (neuroscience-based), Model United Nations, Model European Union, and Senior Future Problem Solving.
 Gifted and talented senior students also have the opportunity for extension, enrichment, and acceleration within specific learning areas, such as English, Mathematics and Science.
-Higher level extension can be gained from enrolment in the University of Canterbury STAR Programmes and/or university papers in Years 12–13.
+Higher level extension can be gained from New Zealand Scholarship examinations and/or enrolment in the University of Canterbury STAR Programmes and/or university papers in Years 12–13.

 Course Costs